 The project leaders of MaDiCu take Bennett's (1993) "development model of intercultural sensitivity" as the basis for their work on diversity management.
 Bennett frames intercultural understanding as a continuous process, categorised in six different stages, moving from ethnocentrism (stages 1-3; "assuming that the worldview of one's culture is central to all reality") to ethno-relativism (stages 4-6).
 First, in the stage of denial, people deny the existence of cultural differences.
 Second, in the stage of defence, differences are recognised, but they are seen as a danger and perceived with hostility.
 Third, in the stage of minimisation, people recognise differences, but minimise them by emphasising that we all share the same needs or "we are all God's children".
 The universal assumptions about people are still based on the dominant culture.
-Fourth, in the stage of adaption, people show full respect and empathy with others and adapt their own behaviour according to the cultural background of the counterpart.
+Fourth, in the stage of acceptance, cultural differences in behaviour and values are accepted.
+Fifth, in the stage of adaption, people show full respect and empathy with others and adapt their own behaviour according to the cultural background of the counterpart.
 Sixth, in the stage of integration, the culture of origin is no longer the dominant point of reference, but instead the person defines her relationship in a cultural context and is able to shift between worldviews.
 Some aspects of other cultures, such as words and food for example, are integrated into the person's own culture.
 By this way of managing diversity, supervisors and employees can proceed from an ethno-centric worldview to an ethno-relative worldview (Senn 2004).